-Swimming with the henyeo diving suit and webbed feet was impressive to say the least, especially by middle-aged women.
+Swimming with the haenyeo diving suit and webbed feet was impressive to say the least, especially by middle-aged women.

 The winners of the muljil competition are determined by the number of conches collected.

-I was able to appreciate the ardor and strength of the henyeo.
+I was able to appreciate the ardor and strength of the haenyeo.